-2. By adjusting the Underbase slider, this allows you to vary the shades of gray that will be "knocked out" of the image.
+2. By adjusting the Underbase and Midtones slider, this allows you to vary the shades of gray that will be "knocked out" of the image.
+Underbase of 74 and Midtones between 2.5 & 3.5 are suggested.

 The KnockMeBlackOut Controls